 Who will decide where the money goes?

-The COSY collective team; this will be made up of 3 young adults, 1 from each of the areas (priority, urban & rural), the National Youth Assembly Moderator and two members of the Congregational Learning team of the Mission and Discipleship Council.
-They will try to ensure that the fund is equally split between projects in priority areas, rural areas and urban areas.
+The COSY collective team, which will be made up of three young adults, one from each of the areas (priority, urban & rural), the National Youth Assembly Moderator, and two members of the Church's Congregational Learning team.
+They will try to ensure that the fund is equally split between projects in priority areas, rural areas, and urban areas.

 When do we need to apply?

 Applications will be considered throughout the year.
-Given the timescales involved in making the final decision we advise that you get your application in at least 6 months before the proposed event/need.
+Given the timescales involved in making the final decision, we advise getting your application in at least 6 months before the proposed event/need.

 What happens afterwards?